Serie A golden boy Icardi looking to shine on bigger stage | Malay Mail

 “The first was to come back to the Champions League with Inter and we reached it, the second was to win something with Inter.”

-But Inter’s title hopes have also been severely dented after losing 1-0 to Juventus in Serie A last Friday, falling 14 points adrift of the champions.
+But Inter’s title hopes were severely dented by a 1-0 Serie A defeat to Juventus last Friday which left Spalletti’s men 14 points adrift of the champions.

 ‘On a par with Ronaldo’

-His high-profile off-pitch life with wife Wanda Nara, the ex of fellow Argentine and Sampdoria teammate Maxi Lopez, regularly provides fodder for the Italian press.
+His high-profile off-pitch life with wife Wanda Nara, the ex of former Argentina and Sampdoria teammate Maxi Lopez, regularly provides fodder for the Italian press and celebrity magazines.

 Argentine TV star Nara manages the interests of the striker whose contract expires in 2021, regularly revealing interest from top clubs including Manchester United and Real Madrid.

-The player’s contract reportedly has a €100 million (RM476.7 million) buy-out clause, the sum which Juventus paid Real Madrid for five-time Ballon d’Or winner Ronaldo.
+The player’s contract reportedly has a €100 million (RM416.8 million) buy-out clause, the sum which Juventus paid Real Madrid for five-time Ballon d’Or winner Ronaldo.

 “Icardi is on a par with Cristiano Ronaldo,” said Nara.